The term "bisque" in pottery-making is a multitasker that serves and a noun, verb and adjective.

-Bisque (noun) in pottery refers to ware which has been fired once and has no chemically bonded water left in the clay.
+- Bisque refers to ware that has been fired once and has no chemically bonded water left in the clay.
 Bisque is a true ceramic material, although the clay body has not yet reached maturity.
-It is also sometimes called biscuit or bisc.
+This stage is also sometimes called biscuit or bisc.

-Bisqueware: This is a synonym.
-It refers to pots that have been bisqued (fired for the first time).
-It may also be called biscuit ware.
+- Bisqueware is the term for pots that have been bisqued—fired for the first time.
+The pots may also be called biscuit ware.

-To bisque (verb) is to fire the clay for the first time.
+- To bisque is to fire the clay for the first time.

-Bisque fire (noun) is the first firing and is usually only to between cones 08 and 06 (1720 and 1835 degrees F or 945 and 1005 degrees C).
-However, sometimes a clay matures at a higher temperature than the glaze that the potter wants to use on the pot.
-When that is the case the bisque firing may be higher in temperature, with a lower temperature glaze firing.
+- Bisque fire is the first firing and is usually only to between cones 08 and 06—1720 and 1835 degrees F or 945 and 1005 degrees C. However, sometimes a clay matures at a higher temperature than the glaze that the potter wants to use on the pot.
+When that is the case, the bisque firing may be higher in temperature with a lower temperature glaze firing.
 Before firing, the objects should be bone dry and should not be cold to the touch, which would indicate they are still not dry enough to fire.
 The bisque fire is sometimes called biscuit firing.

-- It is time to load the bisque in for its glaze firing. (noun -- short for "bisqueware")
+- It is time to load the bisque in for its glaze firing. (noun)

 - Bisqued pots are often rather pink in color. (adjective)

 - When will you bisque the pots you threw last week? (verb)